james-elicx/package-manager-manager/README.md

 (or your package manager's equivalent)

-Then simply import and use the `getPackageManager()` to get an object containing all the information you need regarding the package manager currently being used:
+Then simply import and use the `getPackageManager()` function to get an object containing all the information you need regarding the package manager currently being used:

 ```js
 const packageManager = await getPackageManager();